 What age group should my child tryout for?

-Our teams are based on calendar year ages (ie all the players born in 2007 are on the same team) and are "age pure", with the possible exception of "exceptional" players.
+Our teams are based on calendar year ages (ie all the players born in 2007 are on the same team) and are "age pure".
 Players can request play up an age group, but no one can play down.
 If you feel your player would be better suited for an older age group, please consult our Operating Documents for the procedure to request an evaluation.
 No player will be allowed to play up unless the player is first evaluated at his or her own age group and has made the team at his/her proper age group.

 How many teams do you have at each age group?

 North State Soccer strives to have multiple teams in each age group.
 These teams compete at different playing levels depending on the age group and level of competition.

 Will my daughter/son receive any feedback from the try-out?